stephaniemagdic/travel-tracker/README.md

  * The search filter is a user friendly feature for searching through destinations.
 Not only can you click on and populate the search field, but you can also search by city to display only cities of interest.

 ### Future Iterations
-  * I would love to include a modal before the user accepts a trip.
+  * I would love to include a modal before the user accepts a trip in order to allow the user to confirm their trip.
-  * With more time, I would love to apply more styling to more accurately depict a real application.
+  * With more time, I would love to apply more styling to more accurately depict some features and styles of a more real world user-friendly application.
-  * I would love to include a put request so users are not able to request trips on the same date and I would love to implement a delete request by an agent to approve/deny pending trips.
+  * I would like to include a put request so users are not able to request trips on the same date and user as agent functionality so an agent can approve/deny pending trips.